-- Most common vaccina- Used for respiratory disease vaccination. - Assure the absence ofAssure the absence of chlorine or other disinfectant in the sprayed water - A previous water priva- Droplet size plays a key role in the vaccine reactions and immune response. - water for monitoring Distribute vaccine homogeneously among the - Avoid drafts during the vaccine administration.
+- Most common vaccina Used for respiratory disease vaccination. - Assure the absence of Assure the absence of chlorine or other disinfectant in the sprayed water. - A previous water priva- Droplet size plays a tion can assure that all key role in the vaccine reactions and immune response. - water for monitoring Distribute vaccine homogeneously among the birds - Avoid drafts during the vaccine administration.